-Students in the Des Moines political science program will be able to take some courses in person at the Iowa Center for Higher Education on Fleur Drive and some courses online from professors at the Iowa City campus.
+Students in the Des Moines political science program will be able to take some courses in person at the John and Mary Pappajohn Educational Center (JMPEC) and some courses online from professors at the Iowa City campus.
 Classes are taught by faculty who have expertise in American politics, comparative politics, international relations, and political methodology.

 When you select your advanced political science courses, you might use some of them to complete one or two of the department's emphasis areas, which will be noted on your transcript.
 Emphasis areas include:

 - Identity politics

 - International relations